What Affects My Insurance Rate?

 Have you heard about the “Medical Loss Ratio”?
-What keeps your insurer from bringing in high profits from high premiums?
-The 80/20 rule; that’s what.
-This ACA (Affordable Care Act) provision is called the “Medical Loss Ratio.”
+This ACA (Affordable Care Act) provision is called the 80/20 rule and keeps your insurer from bringing in high profits from high premiums.

-The 80/20 rule states that a health insurance company has to spend at least 80 percent of the money they bring in from premiums on healthcare costs and activities to improve the quality of care.
+The 80/20 rule states that a health insurance company must spend at least 80 percent of the money they bring in from premiums on actual healthcare costs/claims and activities to improve the quality of care.
 Twenty percent of the money they bring in from premiums can be used for administrative costs, marketing, and other overhead expenses.
-If they’re selling policies to a large group of more than 50 employees, 85 percent of premiums has to be spent on care and quality improvement.
+If they’re selling policies to a large group of more than 50 employees, 85 percent of premiums must be spent on care and quality improvement.

 Factors That Do Affect Your Premium

 Under the ACA, there are only a handful of things that can affect your health insurance premium.
 The state you live in can limit how much these factors affect your premium.
 If you’re purchasing an individual plan, only your age and zip code affects your premium.
 However, if your coverage is through your employer, the health insurance company bases premiums on the information for the entire group.

 A list of what can affect your premium is below: